5 FAM 540

 5 FAM 542.1 Radio Programs Branch (RPB)

-The Radio Programs Branch (IRM/FO/ITI/LWS/RPB) is the Department’s program manager for all overseas voice radio systems (whether leased or U.S. Government-owned), except for DS Security radio systems and systems owned and operated by other agencies or provided to and operated by host governments.
+The Radio Programs Branch (DT/FO/ITI/LWS/RPB) is the Department’s program manager for all overseas voice radio systems (whether leased or U.S. Government-owned), except for DS Security radio systems and systems owned and operated by other agencies or provided to and operated by host governments.

-5 FAM 542.2 Information Resource Management/External Affairs (IRM/EA)
+5 FAM 542.2 Diplomatic Technology/External Affairs (DT/EA)

 5 FAM 542.3 Liaison Office to Overseas Buildings Operations (LO-OBO)

-IRM’s Liaison Office to Overseas Buildings Operations (IRM/FO/ITI/LWS/LO-OBO), through collaboration and recommendations from RPB, coordinates with the Bureau of Overseas Buildings Operations (OBO) in the design of embassy/consulate rooftops in preparation for radio assets like antennas/tuners.
+DT’s Liaison Office to Overseas Buildings Operations (DT/FO/ITI/LWS/LO-OBO), through collaboration and recommendations from RPB, coordinates with the Bureau of Overseas Buildings Operations (OBO) in the design of embassy/consulate rooftops in preparation for radio assets like antennas/tuners.
 LO-OBO receives site-specific cost estimates from RPB for radio work/equipment required at NECs, NCCs, and renovations for consolidation into OBO’s project budget.
 See 1 FAM 276.2-1 (A) for the scope of LO-OBO responsibilities.

 5 FAM 543 TYPES OF OVERSEAS RADIO NETWORKS